npomfret/ui-research/systems/layout-and-surfaces.md

+## Layout & Surfaces System

+The structural layer of this design language has two responsibilities:

+1. **Surfaces, depth, and hierarchy** — how cards, banners, and micro-components express elevation (originally `surfaces-depth.md`).
+2. **Layout primitives** — the container/grid utilities every page composes (originally `layout-system.md`).

+The sections below keep both perspectives intact, with minimal editing so you can continue to copy existing recipes.

+---

-## Surfaces, Depth, and Hierarchy
+### Part 1 — Surfaces, Depth, and Hierarchy

-### Glassmorphism with restraint
+#### Glassmorphism with restraint

 **Why:** A frosted card instantly communicates elevation and interaction priority.
 Glassmorphism creates visual hierarchy through transparency and blur—foreground elements feel physically "above" the background.
 But restraint is critical: if everything is glass, nothing stands out.

 > Want to push beyond the baseline recipes here?
-See [`glassmorphism-research.md`](./glassmorphism-research.md) for supplemental experiments (scroll-reactive blur, cursor-driven auroras, visionOS-inspired depth) and inspiration sources.
+See [`research/glassmorphism.md`](../research/glassmorphism.md) for supplemental experiments (scroll-reactive blur, cursor-driven auroras, visionOS-inspired depth) and inspiration sources.

 **How:**
 ```css